 Being suddenly faced with a somewhat eye-watering upfront cost would make it seem quite pricey after all it isn’t a cost that creeps up on you like natural lawn maintenance.

 One needs to offset the costs of such maintenance against the cost of artificial grass.
 As once professionally laid has a lifespan of easily 10 years with little maintenance and still looks brilliant no matter what season you are in.

-- No maintenance so throw away the fossil fuel guzzling lawn beautification implements and all the trappings of such use.
+- Low maintenance so throw away the fossil fuel guzzling lawn beautification implements and all the trappings of such use.
 Frisbee that bag of fertilizer, boot the herbicide and gift the grass seed.
 You don’t need it!!!

 - Low maintenance means your precious time is now your own.
 Clawback that delicious downtime.

 - Don’t have to pay someone to maintain your herbaceous finery (aka the lawn)

 - Don’t forget the hidden costs like the flea and tick treatments due to the use of natural grass, pet bath products required due to those oh so tempting puddles or the excessive laundry product use due to the offspring’s fixation on all things dirt!
 Home cleaning products from the outdoors becoming one with the indoors and the control of the winged or otherwise beasts of the insect world.

 Is artificial turf safe for a home garden?

 We can counter a question with a question ‘Is it dark at night?’.
 Of course, it is at least in New Zealand so, therefore ‘Yes!’

 - Chemical, toxin and lead-free